huonw/travis-cargo/README.md

 # travis-cargo

-This provides a standalone script `travis-cargo` that manages running cargo and several other related features on [Travis CI].
+This provides a standalone script `travis-cargo` that manages running cargo and several other related features on [Travis CI][travis].

 [travis]: http://travis-ci.org